© Crown copyright 2021

 Keep this medicine out of the sight and reach of children.

 Your doctor, pharmacist or nurse is responsible for storing this vaccine and disposing of any unused product correctly.

-Do not use COVID 19 Vaccine AstraZeneca after the expiry date which is stated on the carton.
+Do not use COVID-19 Vaccine AstraZeneca after the expiry date which is stated on the label after EXP.
 The expiry date refers to the last day of that month.

 Store in a refrigerator (2°C to 8°C).
 Do not freeze.
 Keep vials in outer carton to protect from light.